Trinity Grammar School (New South Wales): Campuses

 Attempts were made in the early 2000s towards establishing a campus in Sydney's southern suburbs.
 Such plans have been postponed indefinitely by the School.
 In 2014 the school decided to close the Outdoor Education Centre at the Pine Bluff Campus, located near Bigga, New South Wales due to the cost associated with maintaining the Outdoor Education Center in a remote location.
 The land that was used for the Outdoor Education Center was donated previously to the school by an old boy.
 In 2016 Trinity Grammar School opened a new Field Studies Centre in Woollamia, New South Wales.

+In 2022, the school announced the commencement of the Renewal Project at Summer Hill.
+The multi-phase development began with initial construction work focused on infrastructure improvements, including a redesigned front entrance.
+Subsequent phases now in progress include a new four-storey building intended to provide additional general-purpose teaching spaces.
+This building will sit in the centre of the school campus, between Number 2 Oval and the quadrangle, and between the Sports Centre and the James Wilson Hogg Assembly Hall.
+It is anticipated that the project will be completed for the start of the school year in 2027.

 Facilities

 The Trinity Grammar School senior campus is located in Summer Hill, and features a mix of old and new buildings and facilities.

 Some current facilities of the school include: